dragonlong/dragonlong.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
+education: true
+industry: true # experience all
+service: true
 social: false # includes social icons at the bottom of the page
 ---

 I am a Ph.D. student in computer engineering at [Virginia Tech](https://vt.edu/), advised by [Prof. A. Lynn Abbott](https://ece.vt.edu/people/profile/abbott),